-Learning and teaching resources should be used flexibly in order to cater for learners' diverse needs, interests and abilities.
-Through careful selection, adaptation and development of materials, teachers can provide many opportunities for learning in which the more able learners are challenged and the less able ones are supported and guided.
-For instance, opportunities for independent inquiry can be increased for the more able learners, while the less able ones can be given supplementary background information or language input for completing learning tasks and activities.
+Learning and teaching resources should be used flexibly in order to cater for students' diverse needs, interests and abilities.
+Through careful selection, adaptation and development of materials, teachers can provide many opportunities for learning in which the more able students are challenged and the less able ones are supported and guided.
+For instance, opportunities for independent inquiry can be increased for the more able students, while the less able ones can be given supplementary background information or language input for completing learning tasks and activities.

-Teachers are encouraged to exercise their professional judgement in deciding how best to make use of learning and teaching resources to suit learners' interests and learning styles.
-Teachers can, for instance, adjust the input or output of learning tasks to enable learners to learn more effectively.
-For more specific examples of how learning and teaching resources can be used flexibly, please refer to section 4.6.
+Teachers are encouraged to exercise their professional judgement in deciding how best to make use of learning and teaching resources to suit students' interests and learning styles.
+Teachers can, for instance, adjust the input or output of learning tasks to enable students to learn more effectively.
+For more specific examples of how learning and teaching resources can be used flexibly, please refer to Section 4.6